A Crash Course in Calvinism (Calvinist quotes)

 [It’s inexplicable because Calvinism is wrong, contradicting the Bible's plain teaching!]

 Edwin Palmer (from The Five Points of Calvinism): “All things that happen in all the world at any time and in all history… come to pass because God ordained them.
 Even sin– the fall of the devil from heaven, the fall of Adam, and every evil thought, word, and deed in all of history… Foreordination means God’s sovereign plan, whereby He decides all that is to happen in the entire universe… He decides and causes all things to happen that do happen.
 He is not sitting on the sidelines wondering and perhaps fearing what is going to happen next.
-[A false dichotomy: “Either God predestines/controls everything, or else He has no idea what’s going to happen next and is at the mercy of humans.”]
+[A false dichotomy: “Either God predestines/controls everything, or else He has no idea what’s going to happen next and is at the mercy of circumstances.”]
 No, He has foreordained everything …even sin… Although sin and unbelief are contrary to what God commands…”

 [And yet the fact that God supposedly causes things that are contrary to what He commands doesn't bother Calvinists!?!
 It doesn't make them question, doubt, reject their Calvinist views!?!
 Sadly, no. Instead, they hold firmly to their Calvinist views but then end up questioning, doubting, rejecting God when tragedies or overwhelming doubts (caused by Calvinism) shake their faith.]